fork-commit-merge/fork-commit-merge/README.md

 Once you've pushed your changes to GitHub, you're ready to create a pull request.
 Go to your forked repository on GitHub.

--   You should see text "learn-to-contribute had recent pushes" and button "Compare & Pull request" next to it.
+-   You should see text "fork-commit-merge had recent pushes" and button "Compare & Pull request" next to it.

--   Click the "Compare & Pull request" button to proceed to the pull request page of the original learn-to-contribute repository.
+-   Click the "Compare & Pull request" button to proceed to the pull request page of the original fork-commit-merge repository.

 -   Fill in the title and description boxes to inform what you did to make all of the tests pass successfully.